 What’s in the Camera Bag?
 Antarctica

-If you’re one of the lucky few to be headed on an Antarctica Expedition in the future, be sure to read up on the best gear to bring, as this is no doubt going to be one of the most sensational photo expeditions you’ve ever been on.
+If you’re one of the lucky few to be headed on an Antarctica adventure in the future, be sure to read up on the best gear to bring, as this is no doubt going to be one of the most sensational photo expeditions you’ve ever been on.

-Because this is an easy lens to carry, versatile, and extremely useful, I bring this with me on every excursion, every day.
+Because this is an easy lens to carry, versatile and extremely useful, I bring this with me on every excursion, every day.
 Period.

 Zoom Telephoto

 If you are familiar with this style of lens, you likely will agree with me when I say anytime you can use this lens, you should use this lens.
 What I mean is that if you can get the shot you want with this lens, and aren’t desperate for anything bigger, then this is the best possible lens to use.
-This is because of it’s amazing sharpness and generally wide maximum aperture of f/2.8.
+This is because of its amazing sharpness and generally wide maximum aperture of f/2.8.

-You may be wondering why I haven’t mentioned a specific name or brand for this type of lens, yet I’m so sure of it’s sharpness and general greatness.
-That’s simply because this lens, in any shape or form, is going to be a top quality lens—it’s just a rule of the trade.
+You may be wondering why I haven’t mentioned a specific name or brand for this type of lens, yet I’m so sure of its sharpness and general greatness.
+That’s simply because this lens, in any shape or form, is going to be a top-quality lens—it’s just a rule of the trade.

-In addition, this range is excellent for capturing landscape shots, too.
+This range is excellent for capturing landscape shots, too.
 This is especially true of the massive features that can be across waterways, like the below mountain peaks near the lamar channel.

 Any Need for a Super Telephoto?

-Super telephotos are generally the big “safari lenses” like 400mm f/2.8 and your 600mm f/4…they look and feel like bazookas.
-Trust me, they produce awesome images no matter where and how you use them, but I personally feel they’re too clunky for Antarctica, and a bit of overkill unless you really feel like carrying around an extra backpack and 15 pounds each and every day…I’m much more in favor of a 70-200mm and 100-400mm combo.
+Super telephotos are generally the big “safari lenses.”
+Think” your 400mm f/2.8 and your 600mm f/4.
+They look and feel like bazookas.
+Trust me, they produce awesome images no matter where and how you use them, but I personally feel they’re too clunky for Antarctica, and a bit of overkill unless you really feel like carrying around an extra backpack and 15 pounds each and every day.
+I’m much more in favor of a 70-200mm and 100-400mm combo.

 X-factor Lenses

 If you know me by now, I love thinking about x-factor lenses.
-These are lenses that aren’t immediately thought of as “critical” to a certain photo trip or area, but can yield amazing results.
+These are lenses that aren’t immediately thought of as “critical” to a certain photo trip or area but can yield amazing results.
 They may only be on your camera 5% of the time, but they might produce one of your favorite photos of the trip.
-Generally I consider either a 50mm f/1.4, macro lens, or ultra-wide.
+Generally I consider either a 50mm f/1.4, a macro lens, or an ultra-wide.

 For Antarctica, it’s got to be the ultra-wide.